rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 ### Windows Nodes

-To clean up a Windows node, you can run a cleanup script located in `c:\etc\rancher`.
-The script deletes Kubernetes generated resources and the execution binary.
-It also drops the firewall rules and network settings.
+To clean up a Windows node, run the script in `c:\etc\rancher`.
+This script deletes Kubernetes-generated resources and the execution binary.
+It also drops the firewall rules and network settings:

-To run the script, you can use this command in the PowerShell:

 ```
 pushd c:\etc\rancher